 Languages and others

-- You can write your name in Kanji!
+- It is possible to write your name in Kanji!

 - Understanding the phrases heard at a train station in Japan.